AnalyticsForPleasure/AnalyticsForPleasure/README.md

 ### Hi there 👋

 Hi my name is shay and I am a Data Analyst.
+I tend to break down complex problems into smaller parts for revealing the patterns in the data.

 I am intrested in:
+- Delving into new datasets
+- Analyse trends in finance
+- Analyse trends in Central Bureau of Statistics.
 - Data visualization
 - Buillding dashboards
-- Delving into new datasets
 - Creating animated graphics
-- Analyse trends in finance
-- Analyse trends in Central Bureau of Statistics.
 - Analyse data from Kaggle datasets ![Kaggle](https://img.shields.io/badge/Kaggle-035a7d?style=for-the-badge&logo=kaggle&logoColor=white)
 - Exploring